An acupuncturist is trained in Traditional Chinese Medicine (TCM) to treat acute and chronic pain and other symptoms to promote overall wellness.

 - Tell your physician or nurse practitioner that you are receiving acupuncture and your results and/or side effects.

-- Keep a record of your pain on your health calendar or in your Mywell Health planner.
-Include when it started, description, level, and location of the pain, time of day, any connection to food or activities, impact on your sleep.
+- Keep a record of your pain or symptoms in your choice of a health calendar.
+Include when it started, description, level, and location in body, time of day, any connection to food or activities, or impact on your sleep.